 You still can't find out?
 Ask your music teacher, or another person who plays the same instrument you do.

+You now know to which key you have to transpose?
 Then you may go on with the next block of this page:

 B-flat instrument (Si bemol)

 (like a B-flat Clarinet, a Trumpet or a Tenor saxophone)